mattmakai/fullstackpython.com/content/pages/06-devops/00-devops.markdown

 teams, culture, processes and tools into software development organizations.

 * [DevOps vs. Platform Engineering](https://alexgaynor.net/2015/mar/06/devops-vs-platform-engineering/)
-  considers DevOps an ad hoc approach to developing software while building a platform is a strict contract.
+  considers DevOps to be an ad hoc approach to developing software while building a platform is a strict contract.
 I see this as "DevOps is a process", while a "platform is code".
 Running code is better than any organizational process.

 * The open source
   [PagerDuty Incident Response guide](https://response.pagerduty.com/) is the